tgoelles/cookiecutter_science/{{ cookiecutter.repo_name }}/README.md

 You can customize the development environment in multiple ways:

-- **Add Python packages**: Modify the `pyproject.toml` file to include additional Python packages or simply use $ uv add PACKAGENAME
+- **Add Python packages**: Modify the `pyproject.toml`  (in the root folder of the projecT) file to include additional Python packages or simply use $ uv add PACKAGENAME
-- **Add Dev Container features**: Use the VS Code command `Dev Container: Configure Container Features` to add features like R, Julia, and more.
-- **Modify Dockerfile**: Update the Dockerfile in `.devcontainer` to add additional software not available as Dev Container features.
+- **Modify Dockerfile**: Update the Dockerfile in `.devcontainer` to add additional Linux software or Latex Packages.
-- **Install LaTeX packages**: Add LaTeX packages using the `postCreateCommand` in `devcontainer.json`.

 ## Working with Jupyter Notebooks

 Use Jupyter notebooks directly in VS Code.
 It supports many useful functionalities.
+Use the .venv Kernel.

 ## Working with LaTeX